Edward M. Davis

 Edward Michael Davis (November 15, 1916 – April 22, 2006) was the chief of the Los Angeles Police Department from 1969 to 1978, and later a California state senator from 1980 to 1992 and an unsuccessful Republican candidate for the United States Senate in 1986.
 Davis' name was familiar to a generation of Americans since it appeared on its own card for "technical advice" in the closing credits of the popular television programs Dragnet (1967–70) and Adam-12 (1968–75).

 Family

-Born in Los Angeles, California, to James Leonard Davis and Lillian Fox Davis, Davis graduated from John C. Fremont High School in Los Angeles.
+Born in Los Angeles to James Leonard Davis and Lillian Fox Davis, Davis graduated from John C. Fremont High School in Los Angeles.
 He joined the LAPD and married Virginia Osborne in 1940.
 During World War II he took a leave of absence from the police department in order to serve in the United States Navy.

 Police career

 When he became Chief of Police, Davis inherited a police department that was essentially the creation of Chief William H. Parker.

 He instantly became well known internationally in 1969 when he held a press conference announcing the arrests of Charles Manson and his followers for what are known as the Tate–LaBianca murders.
 His role is well-documented in the book Helter Skelter, written by Vincent Bugliosi, the prosecutor in the case.

 As the power and numbers of street gangs increased, the community of Los Angeles became the victim of increasing escalations of violence, intimidation, and other felonies.
 In response, Davis escalated police responses, authorizing the use of Terry stops, large raids on gang strongholds, created the infamous anti-gang unit C.R.A.S.H, and increasingly forceful and violent means of securing suspects such as chokeholds during arrests.
 Although the chokeholds were less violent than older methods of beating recalcitrant suspects, they were also more forceful and were often applied until the suspect passed out.
 By the time the policy was halted in May 1982 by the Police Commission, 15 people had died.
 In the case of City of Los Angeles v.
 Lyons, the Supreme Court blocked a lawsuit seeking an injunction to halt the practice permanently, because Adolph Lyons could not prove that there was a substantial and immediate likelihood that he personally would be choked again.